-- 9. The new facilities investment test is one of two tests under the Access Code that service providers may need to apply to capital investment.
+- 10. The new facilities investment test is one of two tests under the Access Code that service providers may need to apply to capital investment.
 The other test is the regulatory test set out in Chapter 9 of the Access Code.
-The purpose of the regulatory test is to identify the optimal solution to a constraint in electricity supply (either as a network solution or other solution), whereas the purpose of the new facilities investment test is to determine the extent to which investment in a network solution may be financed through network tariffs applying to all network users, or must be financed by some other means (such as capital contributions from specific network users). - 10.
-Under the regulatory test, a service provider is required to demonstrate that a major augmentation of a covered network meets the regulatory test before the service provider can commit to an augmentation.
-In general terms, the purpose of the regulatory test is to determine whether a proposed augmentation to an electricity transmission and/or distribution network is the best way of overcoming constraints in the wider electricity system, taking into account alternative means of overcoming the constraints, such as, alternative network investments, investment in generation or management of electricity demand.
-The regulatory test is used to identify the alternative that would maximise the benefits to those who generate, transport or consume electricity; that is, the assessment after taking into account both cost and benefits.
-The test does not require the service provider to demonstrate the efficiency of forecast costs, and it is not concerned with the mechanism by which the network investment will be financed. - 11.
-The new facilities investment test is separate from the regulatory test and is applied to determine the extent to which the cost of an augmentation of the network (i.e. the amount of new facilities investment) can be financed by adding all or part of the new facilities investment to the capital base of the covered network and recovering the investment through regulated tariffs.
-Under the new facilities investment test, the extent to which the cost of an augmentation can be financed through the capital base is determined by tests of the prudence and efficiency of investment, the nature of the benefits of the augmentation, and the distribution of these benefits across users generally.
+The purpose of the regulatory test is to identify the optimal solution to a constraint in electricity supply (either as a network solution or other solution), whereas the purpose of the new facilities investment test is to determine the extent to which investment in a network solution may be financed through network tariffs applying to all network users, or must be financed by some other means (such as capital contributions from specific network users). - 11.
+Under the regulatory test, a service provider is required to demonstrate that a major augmentation of a covered network meets the regulatory test before the service provider can commit to the augmentation.
+In general terms, the purpose of the regulatory test is to determine whether a proposed augmentation to an electricity transmission and/or distribution network is the best way of overcoming constraints in the wider electricity system, taking into account alternative means of overcoming the constraints, such as, alternative network investments, investment in generation, or management of electricity demand. - 12.
+The regulatory test is used to identify the best network, generation or demandmanagement option, which is the option that would maximise the net economic benefits to those who generate, transport and consume electricity.
+The regulatory test is used only to determine whether a proposed investment in the network is the best option for overcoming constraints in the electricity system.
+The test is not concerned with demonstrating the efficiency of forecast costs for the proposed network investment, nor with the extent to which the network investment will be

-12. A determination by the Authority that an augmentation of a covered network meets the regulatory test does not mean that the new facilities investment associated with the augmentation meets the new facilities investment test, and vice versa.
+- financed by increasing the general level of network tariffs.
+Both of these matters are addressed by the new facilities investment test. - 13.
+The new facilities investment test is separate from the regulatory test and is applied to determine the extent to which the cost of an augmentation of the network (i.e. the amount of new facilities investment) can be financed by adding all, or part of the new facilities investment, to the capital base of the covered network and recovering the investment through regulated tariffs.
+Under the new facilities investment test, the extent to which the cost of an augmentation can be financed through the capital base is determined by tests of the prudence and efficiency of investment, the nature of the benefits of the augmentation, and the distribution of these benefits across users generally. - 14.
+A determination by the Authority that an augmentation of a covered network meets the regulatory test does not mean that the new facilities investment associated with the augmentation meets the new facilities investment test, and vice versa.